 Who is this Workshop aimed at?

 The target audience are researchers with little or no experience in writing proposals to UK funding bodies, including our catalyst funding calls.
 Applicants must be members of the BactiVac Network, applications for membership will be processed alongside applications to attend this Workshop.
-The Network will be funding 25 places to attend this Workshop (to include attendance at the Workshop with lunch and refreshments and bed & breakfast accommodation on 19 March).
+The Network will be funding 25 places to attend this Workshop (to include attendance at the Workshop with lunch and refreshments, dinner and bed & breakfast accommodation on 19 March).
 Successful applicants are also expected to register to attend our 2nd Annual Network Meeting 20 & 21 March 2019, as attendance at the Workshop is linked to attendance at the Annual Network Meeting.

 Preference for the allocation of places will be given to: